wai-blue/Surikata.io/README.md

 # Surikata.io
-Full-featured e-commerce platform with multi-domain and multi-language support for PHP 8
+Full-featured e-commerce platform with multi-domain and multi-language support for PHP 8.

+Free to use for both commercial and personal projects.

 ## Prerequisities